cgu-swebe-2019/rebelbogota.github.io/SessionD.md

 Presenter     | Talk Title
 --------------|------------
-Brock Stoddard | Common-Value Public Goods and Informational Social Dilemmas Ann-kathrin Koessler | Structuring the Talk - Elements of Effective Communication Jingjing Zhang | What Can We Expect From "Cheap Talk"?
+Brock Stoddard | Common-Value Public Goods and Informational Social Dilemmas Ann-Kathrin Koessler | Structuring the Talk - Elements of Effective Communication Jingjing Zhang | What Can We Expect From "Cheap Talk"?